 Donald Thomson

-Amassed by the Melbourne-based anthropologist and biologist, Professor Donald Thomson (1901-70) during a professional career that spanned five decades.
+Amassed by the Melbourne-based anthropologist and biologist, Professor Donald Thomson (1901-1970) during a professional career that spanned five decades.
 The collection has almost 7500 artefacts and 2000 biological specimens collected mainly on Cape York (1928-33), in Arnhem Land (1935-37, 1942-43), and from the Great Sandy Desert and the Gibson Desert of Western Australia (1957, 1963, 1965).
 Over 800 objects from the Solomon Islands and West Papua were collected during Thomson's WW2 service (1940-43).
-In addition there are also over 2,500 pages of handwritten unpublished field notes with 7000 typed foolscap pages of transcriptions, around 11,000 images, 25,000 feet of colour film, numerous reel-to-reel audio tapes, around 350 scientific illustrations of biological specimens and anthropological objects, over 260 sets of maps, copies of Thomson's published and unpublished articles, and an archive of newspaper clippings.
+The document and manuscript material includes over 2,500 pages of handwritten, unpublished field notes with 7000 typed foolscap pages of transcriptions, a total of 378 scientific illustrations of biological specimens and anthropological objects, over 260 sets of maps, copies of Thomson's published and unpublished articles, and an archive of newspaper clippings.
+The audiovisual component includes approximately 11,000 images on glass plate, negative and nitrate formats, 25,000 feet of colour film and numerous reel-to-reel audio tapes.

 Significance